Giuseppe Impastato: Political activist

-Murder
+Death

 In 1978 Peppino Impastato stood as a candidate in the Cinisi council elections for Proletarian Democracy (Democrazia proletaria).
-He was killed during the election campaign on the night of May 8–9, by a charge of TNT placed under his body, which had been stretched over the local railway line – a sinister twist of fate to the car-bomb that had killed his uncle and initiated Peppino's revolt against the Mafia.
+He was killed during the election campaign on the night of 8–9 May, by a charge of TNT placed under his body, which had been stretched over the local railway line – a sinister twist of fate to the car-bomb that had killed his uncle and initiated Peppino's revolt against the Mafia.
 The same day Christian-Democrat former Prime Minister Aldo Moro's corpse was discovered on Via Caetani in Rome.
 Two days later voters in Cinisi elected him as a councillor.

 Initially press, police and investigative magistrates considered that Peppino Impastato had been a left-wing terrorist who had tried to bomb a railway line, but caused his own death.
 After the discovery of a letter written by Impastato several months before his death, authorities started talking about suicide.
 Thanks to the efforts of his brother Giovanni Impastato, his mother Felicia Bartolotta Impastato (who publicly broke relations with their Mafia relatives), his fellow activists, and the Centro siciliano di documentazione (founded in Palermo in 1977; Giuseppe Impastato's name was added to its masthead in 1980), the Mafia's responsibility for the crime would be identified after a struggle of many years.

 Following a statement made by a former member of the Cinisi Mafia, the pentito Salvatore Palazzolo who had turned state witness, and named Badalamenti as the instigator of the murder, the investigation was formally reopened in June 1996, and in November the following year an arrest warrant was issued for Badalamenti.
 In 1998 a committee was formed by the Italian Parliament's permanent Antimafia Commission to investigate the 'Impastato case'.
-On December 6, 2000, it issued a report which outlined the responsibilities of State officials in leading the investigations astray.
-On March 5, 2001, the Court of Assises declared Vito Palazzolo to be guilty of murder, initially handing down a thirty-year sentence, however, the Court later overturned his conviction.
-Gaetano Badalamenti was given a life sentence on April 11, 2002.
+On 6 December 2000, it issued a report which outlined the responsibilities of State officials in leading the investigations astray.
+On 5 March 2001, the Court of Assises declared Vito Palazzolo to be guilty of murder, initially handing down a thirty-year sentence, however, the Court later overturned his conviction.
+Gaetano Badalamenti was given a life sentence on 11 April 2002.

 Peppino's mother, Felicia Bartolotta Impastato, reacted to the conviction in a very dignified manner: "I never have had any feelings of revenge.
 All I have done is call for justice for my son's death.
 I have to confess that, after so many years of waiting, I had lost faith; I never thought we would reach this point.
 Now I feel a great deal of contentment and of satisfaction.
 I always knew what had happened.
 Badalamenti used to call my husband Luigi to complain about Peppino, and my husband begged him not to kill the boy."

 The epitaph engraved on Peppino's grave in Cinisi reads as follows: "Revolutionary and Communist militant - Murdered by the Christian-Democratic mafia".